jabyrd3/sublime-ixio/README.md

 Usage:

-1. In package preferences click ixio > Settings - Default and enter your ixio credentials.
-If you don't have ixio credentials just make something up.
-A new account will be created.
+1. Enter ixio credentials as ixioUn and ixioPw in your user settings. (preferences > settings - user) If you don't have ixio credentials just make something up.
+A new account will be created for your first paste.
 Probably you shouldn't use a password that you use anywhere else as it's stored in plaintext in the config and ix.io uses basic HTTP auth.
+I would suggest you use a random string for both.

-2. Select the text you want post to ix.io if you want to paste selection.
+2. Select the text you want post to ix.io if you want to paste a selection.
 If you want to paste the entire file make sure the file you want to paste is the currently active buffer.

 3. Press Shift+Ctrl+P (Shift+Cmd+P in OSX) to open the command pallete